 • Working situations range from outdoor manual labor to co-facilitating in front of a classroom.

 • Most communities are accessible by public transportation, but some communities will require up to a 10k (6 mile) walk or bike ride to the closest bus station or main road where public transportation picks up passengers.
 Depending on the public health situation in the host-country, Volunteers may be prohibited from using public transportation, or may be instructed to only use public transportation in case of an emergency.
-Peace Corps staff will identify two private transportation options in each site and Volunteers will be reimbursed for use of private transportation when it is required by Peace Corps.
+Peace Corps staff will identify two private transportation options in each community and Volunteers will be reimbursed for the use of private transportation when it is required by Peace Corps.

-• The Paraguayan diet is heavily based on meat therefore it can be challenging for vegetarians.
+• The Paraguayan diet is heavily based on meat; therefore, it can be challenging for vegetarians.
 The diet is also very high in carbohydrates - many meals involve more than one starch at a time, for example manioc and pasta or manioc and rice.
 Manioc and meat are eaten at least once a day almost every day.
 Fruits are available by season.
 Most communities have access to tomatoes, onions and green peppers; but have limited or no access to other vegetables.
 Many Volunteers have gardens in order to increase access to vegetables.
 Many Volunteers do not have access to a supermarket near their community.
 Please be prepared to have a routine diet that does not depend on access to a supermarket.

 Serving in Paraguay

 Learn more about the Volunteer experience in Paraguay: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Couples will live together with a host family during Pre-Service Training but may be separated for certain field-based activities.
 During service, couples will live together with the same host family.
 Your partner must qualify and apply for: